 An appeal is defined as an assertion by an employee or a small group of employees, that the Board policies and procedures have not been followed.
 Formal review and decisions may be obtained only by following the steps outlined below.
 If any of the steps have been bypassed, the administration will request that the procedure be followed to resolve the issue.
-Cases of discipline and dismissal during the introductory period of employment are not subject to the regular appeal procedure.
+Introductory employees are not eligible.